 The reserved word time causes timing statistics to be printed for the pipeline once it finishes.
 The statistics currently consist of elapsed (wall-clock) time and user and system time consumed by the command's execution.
 The '-p' option changes the output format to that specified by POSIX.
 The TIMEFORMAT variable may be set to a format string that specifies how the timing information should be displayed.
-See Section 5.2 [Bash Variables], page 51, for a description of the available formats.
+See Section 5.2 [Bash Variables], page 55, for a description of the available formats.
 The use of time as a reserved word permits the timing of shell builtins, shell functions, and pipelines.
 An external time command cannot time these easily.

-If the pipeline is not executed asynchronously (see Section 3.2.3 [Lists], page 8), the shell waits for all commands in the pipeline to complete.
+If the pipeline is not executed asynchronously (see Section 3.2.3 [Lists], page 9), the shell waits for all commands in the pipeline to complete.

-Each command in a pipeline is executed in its own subshell (see Section 3.7.3 [Command Execution Environment], page 26).
-The exit status of a pipeline is the exit status of the last command in the pipeline.
-If the reserved word '!' precedes the pipeline, the exit status is the logical negation of the exit status of the last command.
+Each command in a pipeline is executed in its own subshell (see Section 3.7.3 [Command Execution Environment], page 29).
+The exit status of a pipeline is the exit status of the last command in the pipeline, unless the pipefail option is enabled (see Section 4.3 [The Set Builtin], page 51).
+If pipefail is enabled, the pipeline's return status is the value of the last (rightmost) command to exit with a non-zero status, or zero if all commands exit successfully.
+If the reserved word '!' precedes the pipeline, the exit status is the logical negation of the exit status as described above.
+The shell waits for all commands in the pipeline to terminate before returning a value.